Richmond Palace

 George Cavendish, the biographer of Cardinal Wolsey, described carved and painted royal heraldic beasts in a garden at Richmond Palace.[13]
 Wolsey said a dun cow (referring to the Earldom of Richmond) was also found in the heraldry of Thomas Boleyn and was a portent of the relationship of Anne Boleyn and Henry VIII.[14]

-In 1533 Richmond became the principal residence of Henry's daughter Mary after she was evicted from her previous residence of Beaulieu.
-Mary stayed at the palace until December of that year when she was ordered to Hatfield House to wait on the newly born Princess Elizabeth.
+In August 1531, Richmond became the principal residence of Henry's daughter Mary after Henry separated her from her mother, Catherine.[15]
+Mary stayed at the palace until December 1533, when she was ordered to Hatfield House to wait on the newly born Princess Elizabeth.[16]

 Mary I